 Cost for medical and other expenses

-When a victim reports a sexual assault and seeks treatment at the hospital, the cost for medical expenses, including te physical examination, will be paid by the State of New Hampshire Office of the Attorney General if the assault is reported to the police.
+When a victim reports a sexual assault and seeks treatment at the hospital, the cost for medical expenses, including the physical examination, will be paid by the State of New Hampshire Office of the Attorney General if the assault is reported to the police.
 Other expenses related to the assault may also be provided at no cost to the victim through the Office of Victim/Witness Assistance.
 Specific information on expenses is available through the Monadnock Center for Violence Prevention.

 Making a report to Campus Safety

 Students can file a report of sexual assault with Campus Safety at any time regardless of where or when the incident occurred.
 A report does not obligate a student to file charges either with the campus conduct office or with the relevant law enforcement agency.
-Campus Safety will provide a female officer to take the report if desired by the reporting student.
+Campus Safety will provide a same-sex officer to take the report if desired by the reporting student.
 The reporting student may have one support person with them during any Campus Safety interviews or conversations.

 Reports to Campus Safety of sexual assault (and other crimes and incidents) are noted in the daily log as required by federal law, however no personally identifiable information on the reporting individual is released.
 Campus Safety will also file an anonymous report of sexual assault with the Keene Police Department (or other department if the incident occurred in another jurisdiction).